instead-hub/instead/doc/stead3-en.md

 ```

 As you remember, before calling use onuse handler is invoked from of the game
 object, then the object 'player', and then my current room.
-Youcan block
+You can block
 'use', returning from any of the following methods 'onuse' -- false.

 Use 'use' or 'used' (or both) is a matter of personal preference, however, the